Michael 'Moegie' Maher

-Michael 'Moegie' Maher is an Irish politician, who served was the Mayor of County Galway from 2011 to 2012, and again since June 2022.
+Michael 'Moegie' Maher is an Irish politician, who served as the Mayor of County Galway from 2011 to 2012, and again since June 2022.

 A native of Loughrea, Maher entered politics as a member of Loughrea Town Council in 2004, joining Galway County Council in 2007.
 Re-elected in 2009, he became a full-time councillor in 2010.
 In June, 2011, he replaced Jimmy McClearn as Mayor of County Galway.

 Maher advocates volunteer work, and supports both the Order of Malta and the Scouting movement, being a former County Secretary for Scouting Ireland.
 Maher is a supporter of Connacht Rugby, stewarding at home games in the Sportsground.